DFE-Digital/register-early-career-teachers-public/documentation/service-rules/ecf1/participant-declarations.md

 Declarations progress through various states, reflecting their journey from submission through validation, payment processing, and potential reconciliation.
 The state determines eligibility for payment and informs required actions.
 Possible states include:

-* **`SUBMITTED`**: The declaration has been received by the system but has not yet undergone validation.
+* **`submitted`**: The declaration has been received by the system but has not yet undergone validation.
-* **`ELIGIBLE`**: The declaration has passed initial validation checks and is potentially eligible for payment.
+* **`eligible`**: The declaration has passed initial validation checks and is potentially eligible for payment.
-* **`PAYABLE`**: The declaration is validated, eligible, and queued for inclusion in the next payment run.
+* **`payable`**: The declaration is validated, eligible, and queued for inclusion in the next payment run.
-* **`PAID`**: Payment associated with this declaration has been processed.
+* **`paid`**: Payment associated with this declaration has been processed.
-* **`VOIDED`**: The declaration has been cancelled or invalidated, often due to an error or subsequent correction.
+* **`voided`**: The declaration has been cancelled or invalidated, often due to an error or subsequent correction.
 It is excluded from payment calculations.
-* **`INELIGIBLE`**: The declaration failed validation checks (e.g., duplicate declaration, participant not found, invalid dates).
+* **`ineligible`**: The declaration failed validation checks (e.g., duplicate declaration, participant not found, invalid dates).
 Payment will not be processed.
-* **`AWAITING_CLAWBACK`**: A determination has been made that a previously paid declaration needs to be clawed back, and the clawback process is pending or in progress.
+* **`awaiting_clawback`**: A determination has been made that a previously paid declaration needs to be clawed back, and the clawback process is pending or in progress.
-* **`CLAWED_BACK`**: Payment was initially made for this declaration, but has subsequently been recouped (e.g., due to evidence issues, participant withdrawal after payment).
+* **`clawed_back`**: Payment was initially made for this declaration, but has subsequently been recouped (e.g., due to evidence issues, participant withdrawal after payment).

 The `state` field returned when retrieving declarations, via the API, indicates its position in this lifecycle.